core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 An example is provided in {{intermediaries-example}}.

 In the general case with a chain of two or more proxies, every proxy in the chain takes the role of client with the (next hop towards the) origin server.
-Note that the proxy adjacent to the origin server is the only one in the chain that receives informative responses and listens to an IP multicast address to receive notifications for the group observation.
+Note that the proxy adjacent to the origin server is the only one in the chain that receives informative responses, and that listens to an IP multicast address and port number to receive notifications for the group observation.
 Furthermore, every proxy in the chain takes the role of server with the (previous hop towards the) origin client.

 # Intermediaries Together with End-to-End Security {#intermediaries-e2e-security}

-As defined in {{sec-secured-notifications}}, Group OSCORE can be used to protect multicast notifications end-to-end between the origin server and the clients.
+As defined in {{sec-secured-notifications}}, Group OSCORE can be used to protect multicast notifications end-to-end between the origin server and the origin clients.
 In such a case, additional actions are required when also the informative responses from the origin server are protected specifically end-to-end, by using OSCORE or Group OSCORE.

 In fact, the proxy adjacent to the origin server is not able to access the encrypted payload of such informative responses.
 Hence, the proxy cannot retrieve the 'ph_req' and 'tp_info' parameters necessary to correctly receive multicast notifications and forward them back to the clients.